-One potential source of inaccuracy in our approach is the simulation of small intervals - especially of those that are smaller than the resolution of our wait function.
+c) Small intervals: Because the simulation is performed in real time, one potential source of inaccuracy in our approach is the simulation of small intervals - especially of those that are smaller than the resolution of our wait function.
 Every call to this routine incurs a certain overhead, as it requires querying the system timer at least once.
-In general, the relative error introduced by this function is indirectly proportional to the length of the interval to be simulated.
 It is therefore preferable to reduce the granularity of the time measurements and make the time spans spent waiting as long as possible.
 For this reason, adjacent computation intervals are grouped together in a preprocessing step and later simulated in one chunk.
 After the replay, the timestamps of events delimiting individual parts of this super-interval are readjusted according to their relative distance.
-While this technique works well for consecutive computation intervals, communication intervals immediately following each other (e.g., MPI calls in a tight loop) still pose a challenge.
-The time interval between individual MPI calls can be smaller than the minimum time interval that can be simulated by our wait function.
-As a remedy, such intervals are approximated without calling the timer.
-To further reduce the per-event replay overhead, the decision whether an interval qualifies for approximation is made in advance.
-Currently, the approximation is based on configurable thresholds, but a more automated calibration mechanism that calculates the thresholds at simulator startup is already under development.
+Small intervals between consecutive communication calls that cannot be grouped together are approximated to avoid the overhead of calling the timer.

-4.4 Limitations
+C. Limitations